isecvirus/isecvirus/README.md

 <br>

 > [!IMPORTANT]
-> A good human is a good spider!
+> A contributor human is a contributor spider!

 <br>